-by Arizona LLC Attorney Richard C. Keyt, JD, CPA
+by Arizona LLC Attorney and former CPA Richard C. Keyt

 One of the advantages to forming an LLC is that it allows maximum flexibility for choosing a method of federal taxation.
 For instance, if an individual formed a limited partnership, the limited partnership must be taxed as a partnership.
 Whereas, an individual who forms a corporation must be taxed as either a C Corporation or S Corporation.
 However, the individual, who forms an LLC, has the whole panacea of federal tax alternatives to choose from.
 The individual may elect to be taxed as a partnership, taxed as a C Corporation, taxed as a S Corporation, or a sole proprietorship (if the LLC is a single member LLC).
 This article discusses the various methods of LLC taxation and some of the pros and cons of each method of taxation.

 Before discussing the four different methods of federal income taxation available to LLCs, it is important to discuss the tax implications upon forming a LLC.
 When the LLC is initially formed, federal tax law creates a default manner of taxation for the LLC based upon the number of members the LLC has.
 The default classification for a single member LLC, whose sole member is an individual, will be classified as a sole proprietorship.
 The default classification for a single member LLC, whose sole member is a corporation or partnership, will be classified as a disregarded entity for federal income tax purposes.
 A multi-member LLC will have a default classification as a partnership.

 These default classifications are important, because if the member(s) wish to change the federal tax classification of the entity, then they must file an IRS Form 8832.
 If the newly formed LLC does not file this form, the default classification would apply to the newly formed LLC.
 Further, if a newly formed LLC wishes to be taxed as an S-Corporation, it must file an IRS Form 2553 in lieu of Form 8832.